 Pension Benefit Guaranty Corporation.

-The Pension Benefit Guaranty Corporation (“PBGC”) intends to request the Office of Management and Budget (“OMB”) to extend approval, under the Paperwork Reduction Act, of a collection of information under its regulation on Rules for Administrative Review of Agency Decisions.
+The Pension Benefit Guaranty Corporation (PBGC) intends to request that the Office of Management and Budget (OMB) approve, under the Paperwork Reduction Act, a collection of information under its regulation on Rules for Administrative Review of Agency Decisions.
 This notice informs the public of PBGC's intent and solicits public comment on the collection of information.

 Comments may be submitted by any of the following methods:

 - Federal eRulemaking Portal: http://www.regulations.gov.
 Follow the Web site instructions for submitting comments.

 - E-mail: firstname.lastname@example.org.

 - Mail or Hand Delivery: Legislative and Regulatory Department, Pension Benefit Guaranty Corporation, 1200 K Street, NW., Washington, DC 20005-4026.
 Comments received will be posted to http:www.pbgc.gov.

 Copies of the collection of information may also be obtained without charge by writing to the Disclosure Division of the Office of the General Counsel of PBGC at the above address or by visiting the Disclosure Division or calling 202-326-4040 during normal business hours.
 (TTY and TDD users may call the Federal relay service toll-free at 1-800-877-8339 and ask to be connected to 202-326-4040.)
 PBGC's regulation on Administrative Appeals may be accessed on PBGC's Web site at http://www.pbgc.gov.Start Further Info